silverraaa/silverraaa/README.md

 ## Just a short introduction

-- I'm a 16y/o boy who just likes to code for myself
+- 16y/o boy who just likes to code for himself
 - Still learning alot on coding & i can't wait to code something that i wanted to!
 - I also watch Vtubers as well on my free time